fractal-bitcoin/fractald-release/2025-07-13-prune-mode.md

 This step helps reclaim significant disk space if you’re converting a full node to a pruned one.

-## release v0.2.3 of prune mode enhancement
+## Fractal node v0.2.3 of prune mode enhancement

 - 💾 Lowered minimum pruning height:
  Reduced from 100,000 to 10,000 — allowing nodes to prune more data and save additional disk space